muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "I'm sorry..."
 Phanna finally spoke before slowly walking to the bed and sitting down.

-Phanna must have realized that the stuff that Melody just spoke was something that never happened, at least in front of us the way that Melody had described.
+Phanna must have realized that the stuff that Melody just spoke about was something that never happened, at least in front of us the way that Melody had described.

 I wasn't too surprised by this but Phanna seemed to find this situation extremely uncomfortable.

 "I'm sorry Melody.
-The two of us has been through alot.
-Don't worry we wont hurt you" I said turning back to face Melody.
+The two of us have been through a lot.
+Don't worry we won't hurt you" I said turning back to face Melody.

 Melody gave me a meek nod and but she didn't seem to relax at all.

 Wanting to show the sincerity behind my statement I turned around and made my way to the desk opposite to the bed Phanna was sitting on now, took the chair out and seated myself on the chair.

-The falling debris and dust has mostly cleared by now allowing us to see each other better.
+The falling debris and dust had mostly cleared by now allowing us to see each other better.

 Seeing this, Melody relaxed a little.